mkorpela/pabot/README.md

 **--resourcefile [FILEPATH]**
   Indicator for a file that can contain shared variables for distributing resources.
 This needs to be used together with pabotlib option.
-Resource file syntax is same as Windows ini files.
-Where a section is a shared set of variables.
+Resource file syntax is same as Windows ini files where a section is a shared set of variables.

 **--argumentfile[INTEGER] [FILEPATH]**
   Run same suites with multiple [argumentfile](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#argument-files) options.